Last weekend (March 7-9) we had a mini spring

 Shida” instead and will just say “Hakuna Matata” to tourists.)

 On Friday afternoon, we decided to ride camels!
+It was such an awesome experience

 riding such a majestic animal along the gorgeous beach.
+I was surprised how calm and well

 behaved they were.
+They pretty

+much listened to anything their owners told them.
 I thought it was funny how the camels sit on the beach…they

 fold their legs under them.
+I’m

 not sure how they bend that way!!
 The owners had the camels lay down so we